grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Knighted for my prest-ee-jee-ous piloting work.
 Respect the title, if you please."

 "Knighted by whom?"
-Hemi asked, and letting that pass then proceeded to introduced himself and the others on the bridge before before outlining the issue they were facing.
+Hemi asked, and letting that pass then proceeded to introduce himself and the others on the bridge before outlining the issue they were facing.
 "We were in fact just thinking that we may need some guidance to our dock.
 Here is our dock number."
 Hemi handed over a small piece of paper with a long number broken up by dashes on it.
 "Can you get us there?"

 The man looked it over.
 "Surely.
 That's no great fuckin' way from here."